deep-diver/ai-paper-reviewer/content/paper-reviews/2410.10812/index.md

 ![](figures/figures_5_1.png)

-> 🔼 The figure shows a comparison of reconstruction quality between VAR's discrete tokenizer and HART's hybrid tokenizer, highlighting HART's improved detail preservation.
+> 🔼 The figure shows a comparison of reconstruction quality between VAR and HART tokenizers on images of varying resolutions, highlighting the superior performance of HART.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Reconstruction quality comparison between VAR and HART tokenizers.
 The discrete tokenizer employed by VAR will lose some details or have some distortion during the reconstruction, which is solved by hybrid tokenization in HART.
 Please zoom in for details in 1k images.